-Sustainability has become a business imperative and is a continuous process that requires collaboration from all spheres of the value chain to achieve the unified goal of a sustainable future.
-To continue with our progress from last year, we have formally adopted our nation's goal to accelerate the sustainability agenda here at MRF.
-Advancing sustainability and addressing ESG (Environmental, Social, and Governance) challenges within our operations, we have taken a long-term target of achieving carbon neutral by FY 2050 for Scope 1 and 2.
+Sustainability has become a business imperative and is a continual process that requires collaboration from all the stakeholders to achieve the unified goal of a sustainable future.
+We have taken a long-term target of achieving carbon neutral by FY 2050 for Scope 1 and 2.

-Further, in the current year the Company' operations have been able to achieve 12% of renewable energy mix in our electricity consumption for reducing our Scope 2 emissions.
+Further, in the current year, the Company' operations have been able to achieve 24% of renewable energy mix in our electricity consumption for reducing our Scope 2 emissions.
 We have taken measures in reducing carbon emissions, optimizing resource usage, promoting employee welfare and fostering community engagement.
-Through innovative initiatives and strategic partnerships, we strive to achieve these goals while ensuring long-term profitability and positive societal impact.
+Through innovative initiatives and strategic partnerships, we strive to achieve these goals while ensuring positive environmental and societal impact.